GhostKellz/grove/docs/guides/contributing-grammars.md

 ### 7.1 Update README

-Add your language to the supported languages list in README.md.
+Add your language to the supported languages list in the project README.

 ### 7.2 Add Examples